JoaoCostaIFG/LPOO/docs/README.md

 ### Bloaters

-The [_Room class_](/src/main/java/org.g73.skanedweller.model/Room.java) is Bloater (_Large class_).
-This
+The [_Room class_](/src/main/java/org/g73/skanedweller/model/Room.java) is a Bloater
-is problematic because finding specific code segments to work on inside the class can prove cumbersome and the class as a `tendecy' to violate the Single-responsibility principle.
+(_Large class_).
+This is problematic because finding specific code segments to work on inside the class can prove cumbersome and the class as a `tendecy' to violate the Single-responsibility principle.

 We could improve the code by dividing the Room class into smaller, more specific, classes.